Firehouse Five Plus Two: Discography

 In addition to many singles, the band recorded at least thirteen LP records, starting in 1949.
 The last album, Live at Earthquake McGoon's, was recorded in 1970 in San Francisco.
+This list includes only 12” LPs.
+The first four ltems are reissues of previously released 78 rpm records and 10” LPs.
 They have subsequently been re-released on CD and remain available.